wccbuck/eberron_tw/README.md

 * I have rewritten large chunks of older material pertaining to the Blood of Vol, the Emerald Claw, and Lady Illmarrow to align with more recent writings on these topics.
 * Almost all listed city populations are, in my mind, far too small.
 I have multiplied most populations by 5.

-This document is not a complete database of all things Eberron.
-I have deliberately omitted certain content which I feel to be antithetical to the core concept of the setting as laid out by [Keith Baker](http://keith-baker.com).
+This document is a mostly complete database of all things Eberron, and I still periodically add to it.
+However, please note that I have deliberately omitted certain content which I feel to be antithetical to the core concept of the setting as laid out by [Keith Baker](http://keith-baker.com).
 Among the excluded content are large swaths of the books *Five Nations*, *Forge of War*, *Explorer's Handbook*, *Faiths of Eberron*, and other core canon Eberron materials.

 ## How do I use this?